 Photos, from above left: Belon and 2-color Tangiers.
 The feature photo is me in the Taos Shawlette.
 The photos were taken in Cleveland, by Kellie Nuss Photography.
 On my head form below, is an example of decorative duplicate stitch.
 I made it look like a patch (a la visible mending) using a coordinated color.
 Duplicate stitch is in my Techniques Library.

 What Jill Wolcott Knits Does On Instagram

-I show up with some regularity on Instagram and I hope you find me in your feed (be sure to follow me if you don’t already!).
+The hours in a day are limited, and it is easy for social things to slip by.
+I hope you find me in your feed (be sure to follow me if you don’t already!).

-- I do a Color of the Day post on Instagram using the Colorstrology book by Michele Bernhardt and Pantone® colors.
-I love color and have found putting these posts together a pleasure, but also a wonderful learning experience!
+- A Color of the Day post goes up on Instagram using the Colorstrology book by Michele Bernhardt and Pantone® colors.
+I love color and have found putting these posts together a pleasure as well as being a wonderful learning experience!
 Sign up for my newsletter, and at that time, choose to get these posts in your inbox daily to make sure you never miss one!

 What Jill Wolcott Knits Does Besides Instagram

 It turns out I really don’t have time to do everything.
-It has taken me years to accept that, and as a result, I just cannot keep up the online content as I have in the past.
+It has taken me years to accept that, and as a result, I just cannot keep up the multiple types of content as I have in the past.
 Look for new things soon!

 Are you looking for other content?
 Check the Learning tab.

 - Sizing Charts & Guidelines